whippet-code/whippet-code/README.md

 </p>
 ☕️

-🎮 - Current game du jour - Battlefield 2042.
+🎮 - Current game du jour - Cyberpunk 2077

 <!--
 **whippet-code/whippet-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.